odpi/egeria-docs/site/docs/education/webinars/october-2021/README.md

 The session will go through the layers and aspects of the Egeria architecture, at each stage talking about the applicability to solving real world problems.

-By the end of the session you should have awareness of the parts of Egeria at a high level, why they have been implemented as they are and the value that each of the pieces bring.
+By the end of the session you should have awareness of the parts of Egeria at a high level; why they have been implemented that way and the value that each piece brings.

 * Link to event advertising TBA